hujhax/austin-improv-wiki/List of Free Fringes.md

 10 Improvisers engage in some college party antics, and play games like "Never Have I Ever" and "Truth or Dare" to push themselves and their honesty to the edge, and to inspire some improv that hits a little too close to home.

 #### Special Advanced Screening of Broad City (Comedy Central)
-*[[Wikipedia - Broad City|Broad City]]* is a new show premiering on Comedy Central on the 22nd, but we got the hookup, and we're showing the first episode in this week's Free Fringe.
+*Broad City* is a new show premiering on Comedy Central on the 22nd, but we got the hookup, and we're showing the first episode in this week's Free Fringe.

 PLUS, the first 30 people in the theater get a free Broad City t-shirt.